lukasgarbas/multiencoder/README.md

 - We can increase the score of Electra if we add Roberta and tune them together.
 The average (5 runs) Mcc score is 68.6.
 - Concatenation scores a bit better than DME `MultiEncoder(combine_method="concat")`.
 Expected difference is ↑ 0.1 compared to DME.
 - The increase in scores is still very minor.
-Most of the time it's in the range of standard deviation of Electra.
+Mostly it's in the range of standard deviation of Electra.
 - You can pick a more stable dataset where the difference between runs is much smaller (e.g. GLUE_STSB regression task has stdev of 0.2).
-Combining [Electra](https://huggingface.co/google/electra-base-generator) with [Ernie](nghuyong/ernie-2.0-en) scores 91.6 Spearman's rank (↑ 0.5).
+Combining [Electra](https://huggingface.co/google/electra-base-generator) with [Ernie](nghuyong/ernie-2.0-en) on STS-B scores 91.6 Spearman's rank (↑ 0.5).

 ## Looking at attention weights